 Louisa Raitt '15 completed her M.A. degree at NYU’s Institute of Fine Arts and has been accepted by the same institution to continue her graduate studies as a Ph.D. candidate studying Spanish Art History from the 13-15th centuries with full tuition coverage and stipend for five years.

 Hannah Lehman ’17 is working as

-Rebekah McKay '10 is starting the Ph.D. program in classical archaeology at UC Berkeley in Fall 2017.
+Rebekah McKay '10 started the Ph.D. program in classical archaeology at UC Berkeley in fall 2017.
 After earning an M.A. degree in Archaeology at the University of Exeter, she worked as GIS Technician and Lab Technician at the U.S. Geological Survey and served as a Teaching Assistant at UC Davis in the Department of Classics.